What pain and symptoms are associated with the soleus muscle?

 - The soleus is sometimes called the second heart because it helps pump blood up from the feet and lower leg.

 - A trigger point in the soleus muscle can cause jaw pain and pain on the side of the face and head.
-If you are suffering with pain in the under eye, cheek and jaw area and cannot find relieve, you should consider examining the soleus muscle.
+If you are suffering from pain in the under eye, cheek and jaw area and cannot find relieve, you should consider examining the soleus muscle.

 Clinical diagnoses to which the soleus muscle symptoms may contribute: